 1. Not every patient is a good patient.
 As mentioned above, patients must become active participants in order for active surveillance to be an effective way to manage prostate cancer.
 We often see patients who are incredibly engaged during the first year or two after their initial diagnosis, but after that, they begin to miss appointments and follow-ups and/or become complacent.
 In other words, the "active" part falls away and it just becomes basic "surveillance."

 If you or someone you love is considering active surveillance, be honest and ask yourself whether you can truly commit to an active surveillance program for the long haul.
 There's no shame in recognizing it's not for you, even if from a medical standpoint you are an otherwise good candidate for the program.

 2. You may miss an opportunity to cure the disease.
 In some cases, therapeutic intervention might cure the patient's prostate cancer.
 However, we've seen patients so averse to interventions that they opt for active surveillance in lieu of a potential cure.
 So, in essence, their disease goes from potentially curable to something that now must be controlled.

-And remember what we noted above: one third of all patients on active surveillance will eventually need treatment anyway because their cancer will progress to the point that they no long qualify for surveillance.
+And remember what we noted above: one-third of all patients on active surveillance will eventually need treatment anyway because their cancer will progress to the point that they no longer qualify for surveillance.